Size: 1.3 Linear feet

-Collection Summary: Professional and personal correspondence; writings; printed material, photographs of works of art and artifacts.
-Included are letters to Slade, ca. 1916-1926, mostly from magazine editors and publishers requesting images for reproduction; correspondence of Slade and his wife, Irene, ca. 1952-1964; writings by Irene Slade including "Care free Days in Tunis" and "Pulling the Shades" (about Hammamet in Tunisia), "One Way West," and poems; newspaper and magazine clippings about Slade; photographs of Slade's works of art, his studio in Truro, Mass., Irene and family, and portrait sitters; writings and notes regarding Slade's work as a camouflage artist in 1917, and regarding his studio; exhibition catalogues; a portable paint box and two palettes; and miscellany.
-Also included are several letters, from 2001 and 2002, to Ruth Hogan concerning paintings by Slade.
+Summary: The Caleb Arnold Slade papers measure 1.3 linear feet and date from 1909-2002.
+Included is professional and personal correspondence, writings, printed material, and photographs.
+Correspondence includes letters to Slade, ca. 1916-1926, mostly from magazine editors and publishers requesting images for reproduction, between Slade and his wife, Irene, ca. 1952-1964, and letter about Slade's paintings.
+Writings and notes regard Slade's work as a camouflage artist in 1917, and his studio.
+Additional writings are by Irene include "Care free Days in Tunis" and "Pulling the Shades" (about Hammamet in Tunisia), "One Way West," and poems.
+Printed material consists of exhibition catalogs, newspaper and magazine clippings about Slade.
+Photographs and slides are of Slade's works of art, his studio in Truro, Massacusetts, Irene and family, and portrait sitters.
+Also included is a portable paint box and two palettes.